LaravelDaily/Booking-Com-Simulation-Laravel/course/11-bug-take-eager-limit.md

 This will be kind of an "offtopic" lesson: I realized I introduced a bug quite a long time ago, and decided to dedicate a full separate lesson about not only how to fix it, but how to properly write tests.

 Remember in the property search lesson I realized that we need to return one apartment per property?
-I fixed it like this, with using `take(1)`.
+I fixed it like this, by using `take(1)`.
 Well, "fixed", I will show you why this approach is incorrect.

 **app/Http/Controllers/Public/PropertySearchController.php**:
 ```php